|Keirns John O.||President & Chief Executive Officer (CEO)|

 The original capital was set at $75,000, which was divided into 750 shares and sold for $100 each.
-The bank operated on the square at 32 East Main Street for over 100 years.
+The bank greeted customers at its original location—32 East Main Street, on the town square.

 First National continued to grow and was sound enough during the 1920's and 30's to remain solvent and keep it's doors open throughout the Great Depression.

 The ensuing decades were years of growth and stability and in August of 1967 The First National Bank of McConnelsville and The First National Bank of Stockport merged and the combined capital grew.
 In March of the following year, the construction of the new Main Office building was done, and the McConnelsville office moved to its present location at 86 North Kennebec Avenue.
 On July 20, 1975, the Stockport Office moved into the new building at 1820 Broadway Street.

 The 1980's brought investment in technology that now allows us to handle all of our check processing and data processing in-house.
 We also saw the formation of our one bank holding company, FNB Shares, Inc.

 The 1990's were a period of continued growth as we opened an additional branch in the village of Carroll on July 1, 1996, located in Fairfield County.
 As we saw the closure of major sources of employment, First National Bank continued our commitment to our community that we serve by donating the services of one of our key people to open an Economic Development Office.